-In a head-to-head show down, you might be surprised by the results.
+In a head-to-head show down between honey and agave nectar, you might be surprised by the results.
 Here’s a look at the nutritional value and health benefits of these sugar substitutes.

 Both honey and agave nectar are considered natural products, but they differ in how they end up on the grocery store shelf.